Retailers need to track the cost of goods sold (COGS) to ensure they are profitable and report expenses to the IRS correctly.

 Accounting methods for COGS

 The value of COGS depends on the costing method chosen by a business.
-Here are four different accounting methods you could use to value inventory:
+Here are three different accounting methods you could use to value inventory:

 - Weighted average cost